About CAE etc...

 We have not had our herd tested for Brucellosis either.
 We have had many of our animals tested for it, either ones we've sold, or had complete blood workups run.
 All Brucellosis testing has been negative.

 We do not offer stud service here on our farm.
 Many breeders will do it if you prove your animal is free of CAE, Johnnes, CL, TB, and Bruc.
 We will not.
-Those tests tell you nothing about the animal's general health.
+Those tests tell you nothing about the animal's general health nor will they tell you if a doe has a uterine infection which can be spread throughout your herd through your bucks after they've serviced the infected doe.
 Which brings us to the subject of STDs, sexually transmitted diseases.
 I am completely paranoid about this!
 A supposed healthy animal can be a silent carrier of a disease that could devastate your entire kid crop as well as kill your does.
 So please, do not ask for stud service.
-Our buck's are tested annually with an abortion panel test.
-These inclued Brucellosis, Chlymidia, Blue Tongue, and Q Fever.
+Our buck's are tested with an abortion panel test.
+These inclued Brucellosis, Chlymidia, Blue Tongue, and Q Fever, and Toxoplasmosis.